Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

       - @c "rfc822"
       - @c "strptime-format"
       - @c "automatic" (if not specified, this will be the default).
     - @c "format": if @c "parser" is set to @c "strptime-format", then this is the user-defined format to parse with.
+  - @c "recode-re": an array of categorical column recode commands.
+This will apply a regular expression text replace for each label in the provided column(s).
+Each set of commands contains the following properties:
+       - @c "column": the categorical column to recode.
+       - @c "pattern": the regular expression pattern to search for.
+       - @c "replacement": the replacement text.
+Note that capture groups are supported.

 ## Values {#values-properties}
 Properties for the @c "values" node: